harrisonkwhite/zeta_framework/README.md

 ## Building

-Building this project has been tested on Windows and Linux.
+Building and running this project has been tested on Linux and Windows.

+Clone the repository by running `git clone --recursive https://github.com/harrisonkwhite/zeta_framework.git`.

+> **Note:** If the repository was cloned non-recursively before, just run `git submodule update --init --recursive` to clone the necessary submodules.

-You can follow the process you normally would with CMake:
+Then go into the repository root and build with CMake:

 ```
 mkdir build